joshuaboniface/rffmpeg/README.md

  * `rffmpeg` does not know what media is playing or where it's outputting files to, and cannot alter these paths.
  * `rffmpeg` cannot turn on or off special `ffmpeg` options depending on the host selected.

-Thus it is imperitive that you set up your entire system correctly for `rffmpeg` to work.
+Thus it is imperative that you set up your entire system correctly for `rffmpeg` to work.
 Please see the [SETUP guide](SETUP.md) for more information.

 ### Can `rffmpeg` do Wake-On-LAN or other similar options to turn on a transcode server?

-Right now, no. I've thought about implementing this more than once (most recently, in response to [Issue #21](https://github.com/joshuaboniface/rffmpeg/issues/21)) but ultimately I've never though this was worth the complexity and delays in spwaning that it would add to the tool.
+Right now, no. I've thought about implementing this more than once (most recently, in response to [Issue #21](https://github.com/joshuaboniface/rffmpeg/issues/21)) but ultimately I've never though this was worth the complexity and delays in spawning that it would add to the tool.
 That issue does provide one example of a workaround wrapper script that could accomplish this, but I don't see it being a part of the actual tool itself.

 ### I'm getting an error, help!